ydroal/binary_trees/README.md

 __4. Write a function that checks if a node is a leaf__

+Note: if a node has no children.(if (node->left == NULL && node->right == NULL))
 File: 4-binary_tree_is_leaf.c

 __5. Write a function that checks if a given node is a root__

+Note: if a givenm node has parent. (if (node->parent == NULL))
 File: 5-binary_tree_is_root.c

 __6. Write a function that goes through a binary tree using pre-order traversal__.

+Note: root - Left Subtree - Right Subtree
 File: 6-binary_tree_preorder.c

 __7. Write a function that goes through a binary tree using in-order traversal__

+Note: Left Subtree - root - Right Subtree
 File: 7-binary_tree_inorder.c

 __8. Write a function that goes through a binary tree using post-order traversal__

+Note: Left Subtree - Right Subtree - root
 File: 8-binary_tree_postorder.c

 __9. Write a function that measures the height of a binary tree__.

+Note: should return 0 as the height of a leaf node is always 0.
 File: 9-binary_tree_height.c

 __10. Write a function that measures the depth of a node in a binary tree__